ada-ros/ada4ros2/README.md

 Nodes can be entirely written in Ada, without the need for C/C++ files or main program.
 Please check the examples in the [rclada_examples](https://github.com/ada-ros/rclada_examples) repository for some ideas.

 Ada code is compiled using gprbuild.
+Once you have succesfully run `colcon build`, you can use the aggregate project file `ada4ros2.gpr`, in the root folder, as a starting point for development.
+This file includes all RCLAda libraries and a sample user project.
+The file is designed to be open with the GPS editor from GNAT, and to develop Ada code without going through the `colcon build` process every time.
+Compilation can be launched directly from GPS and should succeed.

+While developing in GPS is a convenience, the final package build is to be done through `colcon`, as with any other ROS2 package.
 This project provides some CMake functions to greatly simplify the inclusion of a GPR project in the ROS2 build process:

 - Your ROS2 package should use the **ament_cmake** build method of `colcon`.
 - You must not call the `ament_package()` macro, rclada does it for you.